Pre-Deployment Complexity Estimation for Federated Perception Systems: BACKGROUND AND RELATED WORK

 Federated learning has emerged as a widely adopted framework for distributed and privacy-preserving model training \cite{44822}.
 A substantial body of research has focused on improving federated optimization and convergence behavior through methods such as FedAvg \cite{44822}, FedAdaGrad \cite{reddi2020adaptive} and FedYogi \cite{reddi2020adaptive}.
 These approaches aim to improve training efficiency and robustness under heterogeneous data distributions and system constraints.

 However, existing federated learning methods primarily address how to train a model efficiently given a fixed task and dataset distribution.
-They do not explicitly estimate the intrinsic difficulty of a federated learning task prior to training, nor do they model how data complexity and distributed environment characteristics jointly influence learning difficulty.
-As a result, task feasibility and communication cost are typically discovered only after training is underway.
+These methods generally do not provide an explicit pre-training estimate of federated task difficulty or model how intrinsic data complexity and client-distribution composition jointly characterize learning difficulty.
+As a result, task feasibility and communication effort are typically assessed only after training is underway.

-\subsection{Positioning of This Work}
+\subsection{\textbf{Positioning of This Work}}

 This work complements existing research by introducing a classifier-agnostic, measurement-oriented framework for estimating learning complexity in federated perception systems.
-By integrating intrinsic dataset properties with distributed environment characteristics, the proposed approach provides a pre-deployment diagnostic for assessing task difficulty.
-Federated learning is used as a representative distributed training setting, and the proposed metric does not modify or optimize federated learning algorithms.
-Instead, it aims to support feasibility assessment and resource-aware planning prior to training.
+By combining intrinsic dataset-specific properties with distributed client label-support composition, the proposed approach provides a pre-deployment diagnostic of expected task difficulty.
+Federated learning is used as a representative distributed training setting; the metric neither modifies nor optimizes the learning algorithm, but instead supports feasibility assessment and resource-aware planning before training.

-\section{Complexity Estimation Framework}
+\section{COMPLEXITY ESTIMATION FRAMEWORK}